Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Encoder.rst

    :target: ../../_images/Bricklets/bricklet_rotary_encoder_master_1200.jpg

 |test_tab|
-If everything went as expected you can now ...
-FIXME.
+If everything went as expected you can now turn the encoder and see the corresponding count.

 ..
 FIXME image:: /Images/Bricklets/bricklet_rotary_encoder_brickv.jpg
    :scale: 100 %